 Assign Roles: Write the name of the role to grant.
 Check the roles section for a description of the default roles within an organization and business group.

 Roles and permissions are grouped under organizations (and also, optionally, under business groups).
 This means that you can only assign roles and permissions that are related to resources that exist in the organization and/or business group that you are selecting.

 If necessary, you can also remove user permissions, but keep in mind that if users have been granted their permission through an assigned role, you cannot view or remove those role-based permissions here—you must do it using the Roles section.

 When you make an API portal public, users from any other anypoint organization can register client application to call your API.
-When these users login to your public develper portal, they are considered external users because they are outside of your organization.
+When these users login to your public developer portal, they are considered external users because they are outside of your organization.

 When a user logs into Anypoint Platform for the first time they are automatically added to the External Users tab.
 From the External Users tab in Access management, you can view a list of all these external users.
 You can enable or disable each of these external users from this screen.
 When you disable an external user, they can no longer login to your public portal.

 You cannot search for external users in other part of the platform because users do not belong to your organization and do not have additional permissions.
 To grant users permission to perform tasks like deploying an application, you must invite the user to join your organization.